 - A bit dirty: There was a lot of graffiti everywhere.

 - Busy but low key: There were people everywhere, but it did not feel like a city, compared to Limerick, Dublin or Cork.
 Everyone seemed not to be rushing; they even stopped to talk to people they knew.
 There’s not a lot of rush in the city center (which doesn’t even feel like a city center).

-- Good place to stay: I heard someone say that they use Galway as their destination spot to stay but travel away to go to all the tourist spots.
-It’s a close to most of the major attractions of Ireland so it makes sense to stay in Galway.
-And when back from your day trip enjoy the night life (if you’re awake).
+- An excellent place to stay: I heard someone say that they use Galway as their destination spot to visit but travel away to go to all the tourist spots.
+It’s close to most of the major attractions of Ireland, so it makes sense to stay in Galway.
+And when back from your day trip enjoy the nightlife (if you’re awake).